QubitPi/management-blogs/docs/_posts/2020-07-26-4-application-deployment-and-runtime-environments.md

 [Jetty](https://www.eclipse.org/jetty/) is a popular Servlet container and HTTP server.
-We will not look into Jetty's capabilities as a Servlet container (although Jersey is using it in its tests and examples), because there is nothing specific to Jetty when using a Servlet-based deployment model, which is extensively described later in ["Servlet-based Deployment](#servlet-based-deployment) section.
+We will not look into Jetty's capabilities as a Servlet container (although Jersey is using it in its tests and examples), because there is nothing specific to Jetty when using a Servlet-based deployment model, which is extensively described later in [Servlet-based Deployment](#servlet-based-deployment) section.
 We will here only focus on describing how to use Jetty's HTTP server.

 Jetty HTTP container supports injection of Jetty-specific `org.eclipse.jetty.server.Request` and